manishbsta/react-native-managed-template/README.md

 # react-native-managed-template

-A React Native Expo starter template project with built-in navigation with `expo-router` &amp; state management with `redux toolkit`.
+A React Native Expo starter template project with built-in navigation with `expo-router` &amp; state management with `valtio`.

 ## What's included?

-- expo-router
+- Navigation with Expo-router
-- axios with interceptors
+- Axios with Interceptors
-- @reduxjs/toolkit {and peer dependencies}
+- Valtio for Global State Management
-- nativewind for styling
+- Unistyles for Styling
-- utility functions for expo-secure-store
+- VsCode snippets for Screens and Components
+- Custom Fonts
+- Utility Functions and Configs

 ## Why should I use this template?

 - Splash Screen & Authentication flow
+- Light & Dark Themes
+- Styled Components
-- Pre-setup navigation and redux toolkit
+- Pre-setup navigation and valtio
 - Eslint & Prettier preconfigured to work together
 - Actively maintained